Refined topological vertex for a 5D $Sp(N)$ gauge theory with antisymmetric matter: Instanton partition functions

-This theory is with a different discrete theta angle $\theta=\pi$ as discussed in section 2.
-By reading its unHiggsed diagram depicted in Figure \ref{fig:sp2pi}, the relations between K\"{a}hler parameters are given by
+We now discuss $Sp(2)$ gauge theory with the discrete theta angle $\theta=\pi$ and an antisymmetric.
+A 5-brane web configuration is given in Figure \ref{fig:sp2pi}, from which one can read off the relations between K\"{a}hler parameters: